corndog2000/TallyArbiter-GPOListener/readme.md

+# Based on [Joseph Adams' Tally Arbiter GPO Listener](https://github.com/josephdadams/TallyArbiter-GPOListener).
+Modified for use with Neopixel strips.

 # Tally Arbiter GPO Listener
 Tally Arbiter GPO Listener was written by Joseph Adams and is distributed under the MIT License.